nemaara/A_New_Order/README_egallager_mods.txt

-  the terrain a bit on EASY (extra villages and road), copyediting, add an event on EASY that causes the saurians to get nerfed by the cold, allow undoing at the signpost, add message captions, add additional dialogue, add snowshoes, add L0 saurians
+  the terrain a bit on EASY (extra villages and road), copyediting, add an event on EASY that causes the saurians to get nerfed by the cold, allow undoing at the signpost, add message captions, add additional dialogue, add snowshoes, add L0 saurians.
+For 1.7.0, use macros to reduce repetition.
 15 Back in Freetown: copyediting, message captions
-15a The Preparations: message captions
+15a The Preparations: message captions.
+For 1.7.0, Raedwood East is now enabled for regular gameplay, so the dialogue here has been updated accordingly.
 15b Repelling the Orcs: gold/income tweaks, one additional message caption, update orcish recruitment pattern
 15c Raedwood East: new scenario!